Getting Started

 .A Gaussian peak should be displayed.
 You can zoom in using the controls on the plot.

-The detection jitter of a single channel is times the standard deviation of this two-channel measurement (the FWHM of the Gaussian peak is 2.35 times its standard deviation).
+times the standard deviation of this two-channel measurement (the FWHM of the Gaussian peak is 2.35 times its standard deviation).

 You have just verified the time resolution (detection jitter) of your Time Tagger.